 Thus, deflation and the liquidity trap have multidimensional implications on different sectors of the economy.
-However, from the 1930s to the 1990s, these implications were buried in monetary policy makers' efforts to lower inflation, that was prevalent in most of the central banks in the world especially in the post-WWII era.
-However, as Rogoff (2003) and others argue, more appreciation for central bank independence and credibility and globalization have made inflation come down to lower levels for many countries including developing countries.
-Consequently, central bankers' policy management based on the asymmetrical interpretation that price stability means lowering inflation have started being questioned since it has been found to be inappropriate for an economy experiencing deflation and liquidity trap.
-A good example is found in Ito and Mishkin and Iwamura et al. in the book where the Taylor (1993) rule is found to be inappropriate for deflationary Japan.
-In other words, the Bank of Japan's incapability of dealing with deflation in the 1990s is partly because of the Bank's strong commitment to price stability in the asymmetrical sense.
-This is the reason why Krugman (1998) said the Bank of Japan should "credibly promise to be irresponsible."
-The Japanese deflation experience has shown that central bankers need to interpret price stability symmetrically so that they can also be prepared for deflation.
-Deflation can occur to any country, especially if it experiences asset price bubbles or economic crises.
+99 However, from the 1930s to the 1990s, these implications were buried in monetary policy makers' efforts to lower 100 inflation, that was prevalent in most of the central banks in the world especially in the post-WWII era.
+However, as 101 Rogoff (2003) and others argue, more appreciation for central bank independence and credibility and globalization have 102 made inflation come down to lower levels for many countries including developing countries.
+Consequently, central 103 bankers' policy management based on the asymmetrical interpretation that price stability means lowering inflation have 104 started being questioned since it has been found to be inappropriate for an economy experiencing deflation and liquidity 105 trap.
+A good example is found in Ito and Mishkin and Iwamura et al. in the book where the Taylor (1993) rule is found to 106 be inappropriate for deflationary Japan.
+In other words, the Bank of Japan's incapability of dealing with deflation in the 107 1990s is partly because of the Bank's strong commitment to price stability in the asymmetrical sense.
+This is the reason 108 why Krugman (1998) said the Bank of Japan should "credibly promise to be irresponsible."
+The Japanese deflation 109 experience has shown that central bankers need to interpret price stability symmetrically so that they can also be 110 prepared for deflation.
+Deflation can occur to any country, especially if it experiences asset price bubbles or economic 111 crises.
 In order for policy makers to prepare, this book can be a good guide book.

-- Bernanke, B. and Gertler, M (1999).
-"Monetary policy and asset price volatility," Federal Reserve Bank of Kansas City, Economic Review, Fourth Quarter 1999, 84(4), pp. 17-52. - Krugman, P. (1998).
-"It's baaack: Japan's Slump and the Return of the Liquidity Trap," Brookings Papers on Economic Activity, 2, 137 187. - (2000).
-"Thinking About the Liquidity Trap," Journal of the Japanese and International Economies, Vol. 14, No. 4 (December). - Rogoff, K. (2003).
-"Globalization and Global Disinflation," mimeo, IMF - Svensson, L. E.O.
-(2001).
-"The Zero Bound in an Open Economy: A Foolproof Way of Escaping from a Liquidity Trap," Monetary and Economic Studies 19(S-1), p.
-277 312. - Taylor, John (1993).
-"Discretion versus Policy Rules in Practice."
-Carnegie Rochester Conference Series on Public Policy 39 (December): p.
-195-214.
+References 113

+Bernanke, B., & Gertler, M. (1999).
+"Monetary policy and asset price volatility," Federal Reserve Bank of Kansas City.
+Economic Review, Fourth 114 Ouarter 1999, Vol. 84(4) (pp. 17-25).

+Krugman, P. (1998).
+It's baaack: Japan's slump and the return of the liquidity trap.
+Brookings Papers on Economic Activity, 2, 137-187.
+116 Krugman, P. (2000).
+Thinking about the liquidity trap.
+Journal of the Japanese and International Economies, 14(4) (December).
+117

+Rogoff, K. (2003).
+Globalization and global disinflation. mimeo: IMF.

+Svensson, L. E. O. (2001).
+The zero bound in an open economy: a foolproof way of escaping from a liquidity trap.
+Monetary and Economic Studies, 119 19(S-1), 277-312.

+Taylor, John (1993).
+Discretion versus policy rules in practice.
+Carnegie Rochester Conference Series on Public Policy, Vol. 39 (pp. 195-214) 121 (December).
+122

+Hiro Ito 124

+Portland State University, U.S.A.
+125

+E-mail address: ito@pdx.edu.
+126